 Maryland is also one of the very few states in the United States that still uses a “pure” contributory negligence system.
 This means that if you are found to be even 1% responsible for an accident, you can be barred from any settlement for your car accident injuries.

-You can be sure that even though the adjuster seems friendly at first, the insurance company is neither your friend nor your ally.
+You can be sure that even though the insurance adjuster seems friendly at first, the insurance company is neither your friend nor your ally.
 They will try to avoid paying out the insurance claim.
 This may include attempting to place blame for the accident on you.